 The NICHD supports several networks and resources that advance research on various topics related to infertility:

-- Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR) is a national network of research-based centers promoting multidisciplinary interactions between basic and clinical scientists interested in establishing high quality translational research programs in the reproductive sciences.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research [SCCPIR]) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.

 - The Jackson Laboratory site on reproductive genomics describes ongoing research efforts to create a mouse model for infertility through random chemical mutagenesis.